Updated: Jul 11

 Headspace: A popular app to teach you the basics of mindfulness and how to meditate.
 I would hope that we all know by now the infinite benefits of daily meditation and mindfulness practices on our psychological, emotional, physiological and biological health and wellness.
 If you are looking for an easy intro into these things then this app can be a helpful place to start on that journey.

 Finch: The best (and cutest) self-care app I have come across.
 It is really easy to use and very customisable.
 Create schedules and routines based on your goals and needs.
-A lot of accessible in the free version as well.
+A lot of accessible features in the free version as well.

 Youper: A mental health AI app which helps you track and check in with your moods.
 Helps you identify patterns over time and develop more self awareness.
 Lots of customisation settings and more options with the paid version although the free one is still very useful!